yonsei-sslab/XBA/README.md

 ### Training
 The main training script is `train.py` and it needs the following parameters.

-* target: A name of target binary for training.
+* `target`: A name of target binary for training.
 Data will be loaded from `./data/{target}/`. *cURL*, *Httpd*, *libc*, *libcrypto*, *libcrypto-xarch*, *OpenSSL*, *sqlite3* are available by default.
-* embedding_type: A type of base feature of binary code blocks that will be an input of the first layer of GCN.
+* `embedding_type`: A type of base feature of binary code blocks that will be an input of the first layer of GCN.
 BoW and DeepBinDiff are available by default.
-* learning_rate: A hyperparameter for the Adam optimizer.
+* `learning_rate`: A hyperparameter for the Adam optimizer.
 The default value is 1e-03.
-* epochs: The epoch number of training.
+* `epochs`: The epoch number of training.
 Note that the batch size is 1 by default.
-* dropout: A hyperparameter for the training.
+* `dropout`: A hyperparameter for the training.
 0 by default.
-* gamma: A hyperparameter for the margin-based hinge loss.
+* `gamma`: A hyperparameter for the margin-based hinge loss.
-* k: The number of negative samples per positive pair.
+* `k`: The number of negative samples per positive pair.
-* layer: The number of GCN layers that XBA uses.
+* `layer`: The number of GCN layers that XBA uses.
-* ae_dim: A dimension of output embedding.
+* `ae_dim`: A dimension of output embedding.
 By default, it is set to 200.
-* seed: A proportion of the dataset to be included in the train split.
+* `seed`: A proportion of the dataset to be included in the train split.
 For example, if it is 3 then 30% of the data will be used for training.
-* log: Print log if True
+* `log`: Print log if True
-* record: Record a history of training in the `history` directory.
+* `record`: Record a history of training in the `history` directory.
-* restore: Before training, restore the parameters to continue training.
+* `restore`: Before training, restore the parameters to continue training.
-* validate: Record hit scores after training in the `result` directory.
+* `validate`: Record hit scores after training in the `result` directory.

-The following code snippet trains XBA on {target} data with {embedding_type} features. {seed}% seed alignments are used for training and after finishing training model parameters are stored in the `saved_model` directory.
+The following code snippet trains XBA on {`target`} data with {`embedding_type`} features. {`seed`}% seed alignments are used for training and after finishing training model parameters are stored in the `saved_model` directory.
 When instantiating XBA class, you should put hyperparameters for the training that will be being used for all afterward operations with the class.
 Having the XBA class instantiated with proper hyperparameters, the first thing you can do is loading data.
 You can load the data that we've preprocessed with a single line of code.
 The return values of `data_load()` are as follow:

 * adjacency_matrix_tuple: this is an adjacency matric in COOrdinate format.
 Each entry is calculated based on fun/ifun that is specified in our paper.
 * embeddings_tuple, embeddings_mat: these are base features of all nodes in the binary graph.
 It is generated by the method specified with the `embedding_type` parameter.